mort65/Simple-Player-Prostitution-SE/README.md

 [Licenses - Player Oppression](https://www.nexusmods.com/skyrimspecialedition/mods/110418?tab=description):
 If both mods have the license option enabled, the player needs to buy a license from the guards to work.
 Otherwise, NPCs may report it as a crime.

-[FormList Manipulator - FLM](https://www.nexusmods.com/skyrimspecialedition/mods/74037) or [SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659) are needed for INI version of [The Naked Dragon](https://www.nexusmods.com/skyrimspecialedition/mods/94940) Patch, plugin version doesn't need anything.
+[SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659) is needed for patching other mods like [The Naked Dragon](https://www.nexusmods.com/skyrimspecialedition/mods/94940), editing Level lists,... plugin version doesn't need anything.

+[Powerofthree's Papyrus Extender](https://www.nexusmods.com/skyrimspecialedition/mods/22854) for adding keywords to clothing.

 **Recommended Mods:**